 The prospect of a tax audit can be fear-inducing.
 Even if you are diligent about filing your taxes accurately, small errors or omissions might come back to haunt you.
-The tax attorneys at The Bronson Law Firm PC in Addison, TX, know comprehensive preparation is the key to mitigating negative effects from audits.
+The tax attorneys at The Bronson Law Firm PC in Plano, TX, know comprehensive preparation is the key to mitigating negative effects from audits.
 They will answer your questions and help you get ready to face the Internal Revenue Service.

 A Tax Attorney Answers 3 Questions About Preparing For An Audit